hf-kklein/diverssite/README.md

 sudo ufw allow 8000  # adds port 8000 to firewall python manage.py runserver 0.0.0.0:8000  # test if server runs site
 ```

+7. follow instructions on how to set up gunicorn and nginx.